 Countryside.
 I spent most of my formative years in suburbia.
 It was not a good match.

-Also, (guys and women) if you ride a motorcycle, and want someone else to ride with (not an innuendo), please!
+Also, if you ride a motorcycle, and want someone else to ride with, please!
 I really want more people to enjoy the sport with.
 Same goes for rock climbing.
+Regardless of romantic compatibility.